wmicah/nextLS/SETTINGS_IMPLEMENTATION.md

 **Default message:**

 ```
-Welcome to Next Level Softball!
+Welcome to Next Level Coaching!
 Hi there, I'm [Coach Name], your softball coach.
 I'm excited to work with you and help you reach your goals.
 Feel free to message me
 anytime with questions, concerns, or just to chat about your progress.
 ```